 - Do they value what you do?

-You’ll want to keep these questions in mind when you begin the laborious task of pruning your list of email subscribers.
+It’s important to keep these questions in mind when you begin the laborious task of pruning your list of email subscribers.

 Download our 1PMP template to flesh out your plan for reaching, nurturing and converting prospects into customers.